 Among these early adopters would be government bodies and enterprises.
 The recent IoT Solutions World Congress held in Spain had many industry experts showcasing how IoT-enabled smart systems impact their business outcome.

 The Internet of Things (IoT) will include 26 billion units installed by 2020.
 By that time, IoT product and service suppliers will generate incremental revenue exceeding $300 billion, mostly in services.

 This implies that industries will rely greatly on the power of energy-efficient IoT sensors and IoT apps in connected network which is mobile and virtual, and built using cloud computing.

 Read Also: Impact of IoT on Mobile App Development

-Here is how IoT Applications are going to transform the major modern-day industries.
+Here is how IoT Applications are going to transform the major modern-day industries in UK.